Musicals101.com

 b.
 Jan.
 9, 1914 (Seattle) - d.
 Apr.
 26, 1970 (Los Angeles)

 A childhood in vaudeville followed by years as burlesque's stellar "intellectual" stripper led Ms. Lee to an occasional career in musical theatre.
-From the ensemble of Ziegfeld's Hot-Cha (1932), she graduated to major roles in Melody (1933) and the Shubert produced Ziegfeld Follies of 1936.
-Lee took over the title role of DuDarry Was a Lady when Ethel Merman left in 1940, and co-starred with comedian Bobby Clark in Mike Todd's burlesque-flavored hit Star and Garter (1942).
-Lee's memoirs formed the basis for the hit musical Gypsy (1959).
-Three times married and divorced, her career was cut short by cancer at age 56.
+From the ensemble of Ziegfeld's Hot-Cha (1932), she graduated to major roles in Melody (1933) and shared the show-stopping "I Can't Get Started" with fellow burlesque veteran Bobby Clark in the Shubert produced Ziegfeld Follies of 1936.
+Lee took over the lead role of "May Daly" in DuDarry Was a Lady when Ethel Merman left in 1940, and co-starred with Bobby Clark in Mike Todd's burlesque-flavored hit Star and Garter (1942).
+Lee's inventive memoirs formed the basis for the frequently revived musical Gypsy (1959).
+Three times married and divorced, she hosted a popular television talk show in the 1960s.
+Her career was cut short by cancer at age 56.

 Leigh, Carolyn Paula